 It sounds complicated but it’s really just moving the avocados closer to the other fruit in the order you want them to ripen.

 Results aren’t always consistent.
-Some avos are just determined to soften before others.
+Some avocados are just determined to soften before others.
 But generally mine become ready to use at a staggered rate over several days, even though I usually buy four or five together.

-How to Tell When They’re Ready
+How to Tell When an Avocado is Ready to Eat

 Hass avocados turn darker when they are ready which can be a helpful indicator but other varieties remain the same deep green color.

 I think the best way to test if an avocado is ripe is to gently press the fatter base with the flat part of your thumb.
 It should give but not feel too soft.
 Similar to pressing the tip of your nose.

 The top of the fruit near the stem seems to often soften ahead of the rest.
 If you only test up the top you may find the rest to still be a bit rubbery (and no one likes rubbery avocados).

 If you do cut into an unripe fruit by mistake you could try pouring a little lemon juice over the exposed pulp, put it back together and keeping it in a sealed plastic container in the fridge with an apple.

 This doesn’t always work though and a better option might be to use it in a recipe where the texture doesn’t matter so much, like this avocado and kale smoothie.